AIM sues province over scrapyard suspension

 In December, Public Safety Minister Kris Austin revoked the site's salvage dealer's licence, which AIM can apply to be judicially reviewed.
 This decision is not mentioned in the court filing.

-In an email, department of the environment spokesperson Clarissa Andersen declined comment, citing that the matter is before the court.
-Brunswick News has made requests for comment to AIM and Port Saint John and is awaiting a response.
+Department of the environment spokesperson Clarissa Andersen and Port Saint John's external affairs manager Patrick Beamish both declined comment, citing that the matter is before the court.
+Brunswick News did not receive a response to a request for comment from AIM by press time.

 Andrew Bates, Local Journalism Initiative Reporter, Telegraph-Journal